 Create a custom JMX Monitor in SAM

-Instead, consider using the Component Monitor Wizard to create a custom JMX Monitor that you can assign to a node to poll managed beans (MBeans) on target Java application servers and JVMs.
-The wizard walks you through each step of the process and provides a list of available MBeans.
+However, editing templates or application monitors isn't always practical because MBeans can vary widely in different environments.
+Instead, consider using the Component Monitor Wizard to create a custom JMX Monitor to extract the MBean data you need from target servers.
+The wizard walks you through each step and provides a list of available MBeans.

 Before proceeding, note the following details: